zoeyalex/dotfiles/README.md

-# place where i store all of my dotfiles
+# place to store my dotfiles
-  * run install.sh on your machine
+if you want to update your dotfiles with mine
-  * epic
+  * run install.sh on your machine e.g. `sh install.sh`